Skip to main content

 Tips

-Use Merge when you need to “wait for things to finish” before continuing.
-Without Merge, the first completed branch would trigger the next step.
+Use Wait & Combine when you need to “wait for things to finish” before continuing.
+Without Wait & Combine, the first completed branch would trigger the next step.

 The slowest branch determines overall time.
 If speed matters, consider which operations can be parallelized vs. which are dependencies.